mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Result.md

 * ##### electricEquip
 The electric equipment energy needed for each zone in kWh.
 * ##### fanElectric
-The fan electric energy for a central heating or cooling system in kWh.
-This ouput will not appear when there is no central system assigned in OpenStudio.
+The fan electric energy in kWh for either a natural ventilation fan or a heating or cooling system fan.
+This ouput will not appear when there is no fan in the model.
+* ##### pumpElectric
+The water pump electric energy in kWh for a heating or cooling system.
+This ouput will not appear when there is no water pump in the model.
 * ##### peopleGains
 The internal heat gains in each zone resulting from people (kWh).
 * ##### totalSolarGain